TallerThanShort/ut3.ggpht/README.md

 # uTube
 ## **If you are a uTube Channel Holder:**

-You can make a fork of [this repo](https://github.com/TallerThanShort/ut3.ggpht/fork) and add your own content in `/thumbs`.
-Then you can make a pull request [here](https://github.com/TallerThanShort/ut3.ggpht/pulls), and after verifying it, it will get published.
-Make sure to label it according to our standards (_example: channelabbr_xxxx.png (CKS_0002.png)_).

-You can also update your pfp on [OpenSource-uTube](https://ckstudios2018.github.io/OpenSource-uTube/) by changing your corresponding pfp in `/icons`. **Make sure the new image title and format match the old one.**
+You can update your pfp on [OpenSource-uTube](https://common-codes.github.io/uTube/) by changing your corresponding pfp in `/icons`. **Make sure the new image title and format match the old one.**

-_example: XrIQDlLa33ikC1hUg-ypolNZWLk9i4JXMrh330LvU9.png must be updated with the same file name (only replacing the image)_
+_example: [XrIQDlLa33ikC1hUg-ypolNZWLk9i4JXMrh330LvU9.png](https://TallerThanShort.github.io/ut3.ggpht/icons/XrIQDlLa33ikC1hUg-ypolNZWLk9i4JXMrh330LvU9.png) must be updated with the same file name (only replacing the image)_

-## All images must be `png` format!
+## All icons and banners **must be** `.png` format!
 ## We DO NOT TOLERATE Unsolicited Banner Updates
-## **If you are *not* a uTube Channel Holder:**

-Feel free to join the [Discord](https://discord.gg/fArH9rD) to get the chance to become one.
+However, feel free to add some banners.
+We are always open to new banner suggestions.